rmsrosa/random_notes/docs/src/generative/ddpm.md

 ### Aim

-Review the **denoising diffusion probabilistic models** introduced in [Sohl-Dickstein, Weiss, Maheswaranathan, Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) and further improved in [Ho, Jain, and Abbeel (2020)](https://proceedings.neurips.cc/paper/2020/hash/4c5bcfec8584af0d967f1ab10179ca4b-Abstract.html).
+Review the **denoising diffusion probabilistic models (DDPM)** introduced in [Sohl-Dickstein, Weiss, Maheswaranathan, Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) and further improved in [Ho, Jain, and Abbeel (2020)](https://proceedings.neurips.cc/paper/2020/hash/4c5bcfec8584af0d967f1ab10179ca4b-Abstract.html).

 ### Motivation

-Build a solid foundation on generative diffusion models, for which DDPM is an integral part as a discretized analog of the SDE model.
+Build a solid foundation on score-based generative diffusion models, for which DDPM, although not initially seen as score-based, is related to, as a discretized analog of the SDE model.

 ### Background

-The main idea in [Sohl-Dickstein, Weiss, Maheswaranathan, and Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) is to embed the random variable we want to model into a Markov chain and model the whole Markov chain.
-This is a much more complex task and greatly enlarge the dimension of the problem, but which yields more stability to the training and the generative processes.
+The main idea in [Sohl-Dickstein, Weiss, Maheswaranathan, and Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) and improved in []() is to embed the random variable we want to model into a Markov chain and model the whole Markov chain.
+This is a much more complex task and greatly increase the dimension of the problem, but which yields more stability to the training and the generative processes.
 The desired random variable, for which we only have access to a sample, is considered as an initial condition to a Markov chain converging to a simple and tractable distribution, usually a normal distribution.
 The training process fits a model to the whole Markov chain.
 Then, the model is used to reverse the process and generate (aproximate) samples of our target distribution from samples of the tractable distribution.
 The tractable final distribution becomes the initial distribution of the reverse process, and the initial desired target distribution becomes the final distribution.

+Another source which greatly helped me understand the main ideas of the foundational articles in the blog post [What are diffusion models?
+Lil’Log by Lilian Weng (2021)](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/), which I recommend.

 ## Details of the method